Pathogenic fungus: Cryptococcus

 Cryptococcus neoformans can cause a severe form of meningitis and meningo-encephalitis in patients with HIV infection and AIDS.
 The majority of Cryptococcus species live in the soil and do not cause disease in humans.
 Cryptococcus neoformans is the major human and animal pathogen.
 Papiliotrema laurentii and Naganishia albida, both formerly referred to Cryptococcus, have been known to occasionally cause moderate-to-severe disease in human patients with compromised immunity.
 Cryptococcus gattii is endemic to tropical parts of the continent of Africa and Australia and can cause disease in non-immunocompromised people.

 Infecting C. neoformans cells are usually phagocytosed by alveolar macrophages in the lung.
 The invading C. neoformans cells may be killed by the release of oxidative and nitrosative molecules by these macrophages.
 However some C. neoformans cells may survive within the macrophages.
 The ability of the pathogen to survive within the macrophages probably determines latency of the disease, dissemination and resistance to antifungal agents.
 In order to survive in the hostile intracellular environment of the macrophage, one of the responses of C. neoformans is to upregulate genes employed in responses to oxidative stress.

 The haploid nuclei of C. neoformans can undergo nuclear fusion (karyogamy) to become diploid.
 These diploid nuclei may then undergo meiosis, including recombination, resulting in the formation of haploid basidiospores that are able to disperse.
 Meiosis may facilitate repair of C. neoformans DNA in response to macrophage challenge.

 Histoplasma

 Histoplasma capsulatum can cause histoplasmosis in humans, dogs and cats.
 The fungus is most prevalent in the Americas, India and southeastern Asia.
 It is endemic in certain areas of the United States.
 Infection is usually due to inhaling contaminated air.

 Pneumocystis

-Pneumocystis jirovecii (or Pneumocystis carinii) can cause a form of pneumonia in people with weakened immune systems, such as premature children, the elderly and AIDS patients.
+Pneumocystis jirovecii (or Pneumocystis carinii) can cause a form of pneumonia in people with weakened immune systems, such as premature children, patients on immunosuppressive treatment, the elderly and AIDS patients.